-Number Specific Mitigation Strategy Oakland Priority Responsible Agencies EDUC-a-6 adequate group of Safety Assessment Program (SAP) inspectors trained and deployed by CalEMA to schools for post-disaster inspection.
+Number Specific Mitigation Strategy Oakland Priority Responsible Agencies EDUC-a-6 Work with CalEMA and the Division of the State Architect to ensure that there will be an adequate group of Safety Assessment Program (SAP) inspectors trained and deployed by CalEMA to schools for post-disaster inspection.
 In addition, if a school district is uncomfortable with delays in inspection due to too few SAP inspectors available in catastrophic disasters, formalized arrangements can also be created with those inspectors certified by the Division of the State Architect as construction inspectors to report to the district, assess damage, and determine if the buildings can be reoccupied.
-Not applicable for a city State Architect EDUC-b-1 Work cooperatively with the American Red Cross, cities, counties, and non-profits to set up memoranda of understanding for use of education facilities as emergency shelters following disasters.
+Not applicable for a city State Architect se of Educational Facilities as Emergency Shelters EDUC-b-1 Work cooperatively with the American Red Cross, cities, counties, and non-profits to set up memoranda of understanding for use of education facilities as emergency shelters following disasters.
 Not applicable for a city OUSD EDUC-b-2 Work cooperatively to ensure that school district personnel and relevant staff understand and are trained that being designated by the American Red Cross or others as a potential emergency shelter does NOT mean that the school has had a hazard or structural evaluation to ensure that it can be used as a shelter following any specific disaster.
 Not applicable for a city OUSD EDUC-b-3 Work cooperatively to ensure that school district personnel understand and are trained that they are designated as disaster service workers and must remain at the school until released.
-Not applicable for a city onsp Education: Ac EDUC-c-1 Education: Actions Related to Disaster Preparedness and Recovery Planning EDUC-c-1 Encourage employees of schools to have family disaster plans and conduct mitigation activities in their own homes.
-Not applicable for a city asno EDUC-c-2 Develop plans, in conjunction with fire jurisdictions, for evacuation or sheltering in place of school children during periods of high fire danger, thereby recognizing that overloading of streets near schools by parents attempting to pick up their children during these periods can restrict access by fire personnel and equipment.
-Not applicable for a city asno EDUC-c-3 Offer the 20-hour basic CERT training to teachers and after-school personnel.
+Not applicable for a city OUSD Education: A ctions Related to Disaster Preparedness and Recovery Planning EDUC-c-1 Encourage employees of schools to have family disaster plans and conduct mitigation activities in their own homes.
+Not applicable for a city OUSD EDUC-c-2 Develop plans, in conjunction with fire jurisdictions, for evacuation or sheltering in place of school children during periods of high fire danger, thereby recognizing that overloading of streets near schools by parents attempting to pick up their children during these periods can restrict access by fire personnel and equipment.
+Not applicable for a city OUSD EDUC-c-3 Offer the 20-hour basic CERT training to teachers and after-school personnel.
 Not applicable for a city OUSD/OES EDUC-c-4 Offer the 20-hour basic Student Emergency Response Training (SERT, rather than CERT) training to middle school and/or high school students as a part of the basic science or civics curriculum, as an after school club, or as a way to earn public service hours.
 Not applicable for a city OUSD/OES